Heart Rate Monitoring for Long COVID

 I have tried using heart rate alarms with both the Visible app and my Garmin watch and I found they don’t help me.

-The alarm startles me, I get stressed that I’m doing something wrong, and then I think I start feeling bad.
-I think the bad feeling is just anxiety.
+The alarm startles me, I worry I’m doing something wrong, and then I start feeling bad.
+I think this is anxiety.
 For me it’s better to just monitor how I feel.

 Conclusion